NationalSecurityAgency/ghidra/DevGuide.md

 Some of Ghidra's components are built for the native platform.
 We currently support Linux, macOS, and Windows 64-bit x86 systems.
 Others should be possible, but we do not test on them.

+Before building, please make sure the rust compiler toolchains are successfully installed.
+Commands like "cargo" should run successfully by default.
+Or else, the building will not success. -- This is bincraft only modification.

 Now build using Gradle: